Blue And Red States Concerned About New Tax Law

 Montana

 Take Montana, which Donald Trump won by 20 points.
-The state legislature is dominated by Republicans who are championing the new federal tax law as nothing but good news for the state.
+The state Legislature is dominated by Republicans who are championing the new federal tax law as nothing but good news for the state.

 But Montana's governor, Democrat Steve Bullock, warns the tax changes could pose a threat to his state's finances.